 1. Make Your Students Feel Special.
-We have the “one on one” relationship – Sometimes we are the only one on one relationship a child has each week.
-Enjoy it and work with it.
+We have the “one on one” relationship – Sometimes, we are the only one-on-one relationship a child has each week.
+Enjoy it and celebrate it.
 Give students your complete attention.
 Discover what makes them smile.
+Find those connections!
 Help them to find great music that they connect with!
 Make sure they leave every lesson with that smile.

 1a) Make Parents feel Appreciated.
-They are your clients and they are just as important as your students.
+They are your clients and just as important as your students.
 Don’t treat them poorly.
-Make sure they feel appreciated and welcome in your teaching studio.
+They will have questions and concerns, so be mindful and gracious in your communication.
+Most importantly, ensure they feel appreciated and welcome in your teaching studio.

 2. Be Super Organized.
 Have your teaching year of rehearsals/recitals/events booked now or as far ahead as possible.
-Letting families know well in advance (and remind them often) will help them to plan for your studio’s events.
-Organized families will love you for this and it will prevent last minute drop outs!
+Letting families know well in advance (and reminding them often) will help them to plan for your studio’s events.
+Organized families will love you for this, and it will prevent last-minute dropouts!

 3. Give All Students the Opportunities to Shine.
-Friendly, non competitive recitals or themed recitals, workshops, coffee house type performances where all students can really show their stuff.
-In lesson recitals are great too!
+Friendly, non-competitive recitals or themed recitals, workshops, and coffee house-type performances where all students can show their stuff.
+In-lesson recitals are great too!
 Try small ensembles or harmony work with other singers.
 (Great for building community within your teaching studio.)

 5. Acknowledge their Accomplishments.
-Perhaps your studio can celebrate a “student of the month”.
-Many teachers are embracing social media with professional facebook and instagram pages where students can be recognized (With parents permission of course!)
-Get to know the parents (see past article on phantom parents) and let them know about their child’s accomplishments too.
+Perhaps your studio can celebrate a “student of the month.”
+Many teachers are embracing social media with professional Facebook and Instagram pages where students can be recognized (With parents’ permission, of course!)
+Get to know the parents and tell them about their child’s accomplishments.
 Parents appreciate the positive feedback and will support their child’s future efforts (and your teaching studio).